 The national pathology service provider, Scientific Diagnostic Services have collection arrangements in each state and territory.
-Implementation of the service will commence from September 2015 concurrently with the commencement of the drug and alcohol screening protocol.

 To help us manage risk and ensure we are using the most up-to-date approaches for testing for drug and alcohol misuse, an expert panel has been established.
 The panel provides ongoing expert advice on the biological assessment, testing and monitoring of applicants and registrants with drug and/or alcohol misuse, including impairment.

 The panel consists of experts in the treatment of drug and alcohol disorders, toxicology and forensic testing of biological samples.
 It provides advice on the Ahpra drug and alcohol screening protocol, testing methodologies, the schedule of drugs to be tested for, cut-off limits for testing and any necessary additions to the schedule.

 Registrants are responsible for the purchase of an approved breath testing device from the list below.
 Please use the links to the manufacturers’ websites to purchase the model that best suits your needs.

 To maintain the accuracy and reliability of the breath testing device, the instrument must be recalibrated by the manufacturer at the interval for the device as specified by the manufacturer.